 Akaid Diaz sent us a challenge to respond to “The Essentials of Christianity,” a document published by the Christian Research Institute.
 We replied to this document and published our response (False Christianity Unmasked).
-CRI was sent a copy of our reply to Akaid; they responded as follows, in green text.
+CRI was sent a copy of our reply to Akaid; they responded as follows, in red text.
 Our response follows in plain text.

 CRI: Dear Victor,

 Greetings in the name of our Lord and Savior Jesus Christ!

 We appreciate your interest in the ministry of CRI and your confidence in our ability to offer discerning evaluations of groups, individuals, and other topics of vital interest to Christians.